ericwoud/buildR64arch/README.md

 Everything that is build, is installed with prebuild packages.
 These packages can be updated through the AUR.
 It is also possible to build/alter a package yourself, like any other Archlinux AUR package.

+Basic settings are prompted for, when running the script.
+Other tweaks can be written to config.sh in the same directory as the script.
+There the environment variables can be set, that will override the default settings.

 The script is in development and uses sudo.
 Any bug may possibly delete everything permanently!

 USE AT YOUR OWN RISK!!!